 While there is no specific number regarding keyword frequency, most SEO professionals say that one keyword shouldn’t be used more often than once every 200 words.

-7. Include visuals to your content
+7. Include visuals in your content

 Once you have got the writing for your SEO article down, now it’s time to pace it out with visual content.
 This could be anything from images to infographics or even videos and GIFs.